akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

     most useful.

-2. Contractor shall conduct usability testing and gather feedback from DPA workers on an ongoing basis as solutions are explored and software is delivered, and incorporate feedback.
+2. Contractor shall conduct usability testing and gather feedback from OCS workers on an ongoing basis as solutions are explored and software is delivered, and incorporate feedback.

-3. Contractor shall ensure that DPA field staff can search for needed information using a variety of search inputs, individually and in combination.
+3. Contractor shall ensure that OCS field staff can search for needed information using a variety of search inputs, individually and in combination.

-4. Contractor shall ensure that DPA field staff can get a comprehensive view across systems (EIS, ARIES) of relevant and useful data in a single search result.
+4. Contractor shall ensure that OCS field staff can get a comprehensive view across systems (EIS, ARIES) of relevant and useful data in a single search result.

-5. Contractor shall provide DPA field staff with the ability to refine search results by filtering.
+5. Contractor shall provide OCS field staff with the ability to refine search results by filtering.

-6. Contractor shall ensure that the search results help DPA field staff reliably identify potential unworked applications for the same family or individual.
+6. Contractor shall ensure that the search results help OCS field staff reliably identify potential unworked applications for the same family or individual.

-7. Contractor shall ensure that DPA field staff can easily get to the search tool from within the existing ARIES system, and get to where they need to go from search result using Single Sign On (SSO) or current authentication scheme.
+7. Contractor shall ensure that OCS field staff can easily get to the search tool from within the existing ARIES system, and get to where they need to go from search result using Single Sign On (SSO) or current authentication scheme.